 An optimized supply chain is a key factor for the success of a company.
 So we value professionals with vision who make use of all technical possibilities to optimize goods flows and supply chains.
 Our vision?
 Warehouse-independent sales.
 Connected locations, equipment and machinery.
 The use of Big Data and machine learning.
 Artificial intelligence is already helping us dynamically manage a global logistics network of 271 storage locations with more than 150,000 products and services.

 See for yourself how thyssenkrupp combines digitization strategies and many years of know-how to generate fascinating potential.
-In a Group of companies where colleagues from sales, procurement, production, logistics and IT work hand in hand.
+In a diverse company where colleagues from sales, procurement, production, logistics and IT work hand in hand.
 In a job that offers new challenges and opportunities every day.

 At thyssenkrupp we work to improve working conditions and well-being in the workplace every day.
 We reduce the number of accidents by systematically eliminating unsafe conditions and acts.
 Our vision: “Zero accidents”.
 We also provide preventive healthcare through our Occupational Safety and Health Management.
 Whether company fitness programs, medical services or massage therapy: With our healthcare services, we help keep you fit.